ethereum-optimism/pm/src/sdlc.md

 If your change modifies L1 smart contracts, you’ll need a `superchain-ops` playbook to execute the multisig transactions.

-This is typically handled by DevRel and EVM Safety teams.
+This is typically handled by Solutions and EVM Safety teams.

 > [!WARNING] Ensure that the tasks are _merged_ before executing them.
 > This ensures any simulations that run in CI take account of all changes that are being prepared holistically.